What is the Tikvah Fund?

 No. Tikvah Online Academy courses are designed so that students from diverse Jewish backgrounds can come together as equal partners in inquiry.
 The program is designed for both students who are deeply immersed in Jewish life and Jewish education already and students who are coming to Jewish learning for the first time

-If you have any questions or concerns, please email David Rubinstein at firstname.lastname@example.org and he will assist you.
+If you have any questions or concerns, please email Irina Rakhlis at email@example.com and she will assist you.